marcuslull/DSA/src/main/java/Notes/Notes.md

 * Make decision trees to clearly illustrate repeated logic
 * Look for dynamic programming options where you can more efficiently build upon previous results, leveraging patterns
 * Unmatched numbers can be found by cancelling the like numbers out.
 XOR `^` is great for this.
+* Handle easy wins or edge cases right off the bat
+* Modulo and integer division can be handy in so many places

 ## Bitwise
 * Binary has patterns try to use them when solving binary problems